rclone/rclone/docs/content/filtering.md

     rclone --min-size 50k --delete-excluded sync A: B:

-All files on `B:` which are less than 50 kBytes are deleted because they are excluded from the rclone sync command.
+All files on `B:` which are less than 50 KiByte are deleted because they are excluded from the rclone sync command.

 ### `--dump filters` - dump the filters to the output